am5083/mo-plate-web/README.md

 # TODO

-1. Style the frontend + add API support; style frontend
-2. Implement OCaml backend + add docker container + host on gh pages
+1. Style the frontend; write all the CSS (Probably never going to happen, honestly)